chaosblade-io/chaosblade/GOVERNANCE.md

 The ChaosBlade [Code of Conduct](CODE_OF_CONDUCT.md) is aligned with the CNCF Code of Conduct.

+## Release process
+Eligibility to be a release manager:

+- MUST be an active Maintainer
+- MUST have the GPG fingerprint listed in the maintainer list Release steps:

+- Open an issue to propose making a new release.
+The proposal should be public, with an exception for vulnerability fixes.
+If this is the first time for you to take a role of release management, you SHOULD make a beta (or alpha, RC) release as an exercise before releasing GA.
+- Make sure that all the merged PRs are associated with the correct Milestone.
+- Run git tag --sign vX.Y.Z-beta.W .
+- Run git push UPSTREAM vX.Y.Z-beta.W .
+- Wait for the Release action on GitHub Actions to complete.
+A draft release will appear in https://github.com/chaosblade-io/chaosblade/releases .
+- Add release notes in the draft release, to explain the changes and show appreciation to the contributors.
+Make sure to fulfill the Release manager: [ADD YOUR NAME HERE] (@[ADD YOUR GITHUB ID HERE]) line with your name. e.g., Release manager: MandssS (@MandssS) .
+- Click the Set as a pre-release checkbox if this release is a beta (or alpha, RC).
+- Click the Publish release button.
+- Close the Milestone.

 ## Credits

 Some contents in this documents have been borrowed from [BFE](https://github.com/bfenetworks/bfe/blob/develop/GOVERNANCE.md) and [CoreDNS](https://github.com/coredns/coredns/blob/master/GOVERNANCE.md) projects.